 ‘I could probably name nearly all of the countries that the people were the standout part’.

-Because I think if you go around, imagine there’s no people on the planet and you travel around it beautiful and peaceful and lovely.
+Because I think if you go around, imagine there are no people on the planet and you travel around it beautiful and peaceful and lovely.
 But actually, all of the interactions I had and all of the memories are all to do with the amazing people I had spoken with.

 He just rocked up at the hotel, saw it on Facebook and came and run.
 Since then, he organized the run in Rwanda with me.
 We meet and we’re really good mates now.
 So that was something that was quite near the beginning of the trip there.